s1ddok/DebugMenu/README.md

 ## Network

-Dotzu use `URLProcotol` to logg the request.
-Can can add the logger on a custom URLSessionConfiguration.
-Works with **Alamofire**.
-Works by default with `URLSession.shared`.
-You can disabled the networking logging in the settings screen.
-Get notified by a 🚀, when a request is launched.
+DebugMenu uses `URLProcotol` to log the request.
+You can add the logger on a custom URLSessionConfiguration.
+It works with both **Alamofire** and `URLSession.shared`.
+You can disable the networking logging in the settings screen.
+You will get notified by a 🚀, when a request is launched.

 <a href="http://promisesaplus.com/">
     <img src="https://cloud.githubusercontent.com/assets/3276768/22646311/02988ba2-ec6c-11e6-8870-08b88ec1ce1c.gif" align="right" />